 Every release is an opportunity for self-evaluation.
 Use post-mortems to spot what’s working and what’s not in a collaborative setting.

 Give out game balls

-When people excel they should be rewarded with a public acknowledgement of a job well gone.
-This sets a positive example and gets the whole team involved in their praise while giving other team members something to strive for.
+When people excel they should be rewarded with a public acknowledgment of a job well gone.
+This sets a positive example and gets the whole product team involved in their praise while giving other team members something to strive for.